SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please-internally-and-then-with-the-client/rule.md

 ![Figure: Do you want users to have good first impressions?](pic16-TestingDoYouWantThemT.gif)

-I﻿t's important to understand the [different types of tests](/the-different-types-of-test) that you can perform and choose appropriate types for the feature or application you're asked to test.
+It's important to understand the [different types of tests](/the-different-types-of-test) that you can perform and choose appropriate types for the feature or application you're asked to test.

 ::: greybox

 **Does the "Test Please" principle apply to more than code?**

 Yes!
 A "Test Please", aka peer review, highlights unseen errors, proposes new ideas for consideration or confirms the existing work as the best solution.
 A peer review can also effect cultural change amongst your development team as developers become more open to critiques of their work and get comfortable with a 'continuous learning' environment.
 A "Test Please" will also be applied to:

 * Brief proposals
 * Release plans
 * Estimates